Code-Institute-Submissions/rosehip-angular/README.md

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 - Home Page: Main page for the company.
-Should immediately illicit a feeling of contemporary elegence and trustworthiness.
+Should immediately elicit a feeling of contemporary elegence and trustworthiness.
 - About Page: The about page gives background information about the Founder/Owner and what makes her qualified to run the potential client's event.
 - Event Services Page: The event services page provides a brief description of each of the services povided by the company.
 - Portfolio Pages: The portfolio pages provide examples of events coordinated by the company.
 These should provide evidence that the skill level exists to run small or large events.